toan-tran/ansible_playbook_collection/playbooks/roles/cdh_cms/README.md

 ## Notes on this playbook ##

-  - This role MUST be launched on Cloudera Manger host
+  - This role MUST be launched on Cloudera Manger host (inventory group: [cdh-managers])
   - The host where CMS is installed MUST contains 'fqdn' variable which is the Fully Qualified Domain Name of the host.
   - Due to some reason Cloudera API does not accept API call for setting up services if Cloudera Manager uses Express license.
 It would rise an Error:

     > "The feature Operational Reports is not available."